Buying a Car in Saudi Arabia

 Car rental companies are plentiful; usually have a good selection and work on a daily, weekly and monthly basis.

 Expats should ensure insurance is included in the rental price and read the policy to find out what their liabilities would be if they’re involved in an accident.

 Car insurance in Saudi Arabia

 Car insurance is mandatory in Saudi Arabia, and comes in two basic forms.
 Expats will need one of these before finalising their purchase.

 Mandatory or third-party insurance covers the damage someone causes to other people or property but not their own vehicle.
 It’s reasonably priced, but coverage differs between companies, so it's best to shop around.

 Comprehensive insurance covers all damage, including to the policy holder’s vehicle, but can only be purchased for cars newer than 10 years old.

-Each company’s products and prices differ, so expats should consider the options and ask friends and colleagues for referrals - especially those who have had to use it.
+Each company’s products and prices differ, so expats should consider the options and ask friends and colleagues for referrals.

 Traffic accidents can often find both parties in jail until the dispute is resolved, which isn’t a good time to find out an insurance company doesn't pick up the phone on weekends.